Changes to the vehicle tax disc

 - If the vehicle is a wreck or is a clear health and safety risk to everybody then the visiting officer can immediately order the vehicle to be removed for disposal.

-- If the vehicle has not moved within the period of the seven day notice, and no response has been received for the letter of enquiry, then the targeted vehicle will be immediately marked for collection and subsequent disposal by the council's authorised contractor.
+- If the vehicle has not moved within the period of the seven day notice, and no response has been received for the letter of enquiry, then the vehicle will be marked for collection and subsequent disposal by the council's authorised contractor after this date.

 Croydon Council no longer enforces legislation related to untaxed vehicles.